Reduce your environmental footprint and increase your savings with a green home loan.

 - Reduce your environmental footprint.
 The most obvious benefit of these loans is that you will be able to contribute to a more sustainable future, reducing your environmental impact.

-- Low interest rates.
+- Interest rate discounts.
 The main draw card of a green home loan is that you are rewarded with lower interest rates in return for your choice to make your house environmentally friendly.
+But be aware that these interest rates may not

 - Lower bills.
 By switching to more energy efficient power options, you could potentially save more on your electricity and water bills.